 Start at the SHERP home page, if you haven't been there yet.

 Professional science writing (and editing and producing, too) is a wonderfully satisfying field but also a challenging one.
 The right graduate training can make you a much better journalist and give you some big advantages in the job market, but you should investigate your options thoroughly before committing to any grad program.
-(As you consider the possibilities, you may find this blog post and this Nature article to be useful; they include contributions from faculty and alumni of SHERP and other science journalism programs.
+(As you consider the possibilities, you may find this blog post, this Q & A, and this Nature article to be useful; they include contributions from faculty and alumni of SHERP and other science journalism programs.
 This Q & A with a SHERP adjunct professor also includes some good advice for aspiring science journalists.)

 If you have a record of achievement in and out of the classroom, a passion for science and a flair for storytelling, we want to hear from you!
 Just keep in mind that we're unable to offer admission to many deserving applicants because there are only 12-14 spots in a typical SHERP class, and almost all of the students we admit choose to enroll.
 Therefore, the application process is important and you should take it seriously.

 Many kinds!
 SHERP students have diverse backgrounds; there is no single formula for admission and subsequent professional success.
 Most accepted applicants have science degrees at the undergraduate or graduate level; many have research experience.
 On the other hand, some of SHERP’s most accomplished graduates came to the program with little formal scientific training, so don't regard yourself as automatically disqualified if you discovered your fervor for science and storytelling only recently.
 Experience in journalism, including published clips, is an asset for admission but definitely not a necessity.